 The group is working on the synthesis of novel materials to improve the current energy technologies.
 Particularly involved in the design of materials for batteries, DuongLab also seeks to address the problems of storage and synthesis of gas from the properties of materials.

 DuongLab also places at the heart of its concerns the transmission of knowledge.
 The group constantly seeks to participate in the training of future generations of researchers, but also to be part of the scientific community which, through exchanges between its members, allows the expansion of knowledge.
-DuongLab is involved in teaching and is involve in several center and institute, and has numerous collaborations with other universities.
+DuongLab is involved in teaching and is involve in several center and institution, and has numerous collaborations with other universities.